 These concerns about information creation and consumption are terrifying stuff to librarians.
 If people cannot assume the impartiality and accuracy of information sources, it is incumbent upon them to evaluate the information themselves.
 Yet if information consumers, themselves, cannot guarantee rationality and open-mindedness, humanity in the information age would seem to be at an impasse.

 Fortunately, there are some steps consumers of information can take to protect themselves.
 The first step for the information literate individual is to recognize that all people have biases and that present company is no exception.
 Just by being aware of their own biases, people can start to check themselves.
-Because people often have what is known as a bias blind spot, meaning they are not aware of their own biases, it is wise to use a tool such as the Harvard Implicit Bias Checker to discover hidden biases.
+Because people often have what is known as a bias blind spot, meaning they are not aware of their own biases, it might be wise to use a tool such as the Harvard Implicit Bias Checker to discover hidden biases.
+Though some question the validity of the tool, anything that makes people question their own biases is probably a good step.

 A final step is to triangulate information sources.
 Comparing how a topic is discussed in public/government sources, private/free market sources, and academic/scholarly sources will very likely reveal discrepancies of framing, depth of coverage, and scope of meaning.
 By recognizing what kind of authority each source may bring to the discussion people can develop a much more nuanced and informed perspective on the subject at hand.